-- Switch issues: When the sump pump shifts in the basin, the float that administers the switch can cause it to become jammed.
-When cleaning the sump pump, check the its position and adjust it as necessary to avoid a future stuck switch.
+- The float switch is not working properly.
+When a sump pump moves around in its basin, the float that causes the switch to activate becomes jammed.
+When you clean the sump pump, check the switch position and adjust as needed.

 - Improper installation.
 When installing your sump pump, make sure that you follow the manufacturer’s instructions exactly.